Get all the latest data for Brisbane

 Authored by the expert who managed and guided the team behind the Australia Property Pack

-Brisbane property prices are still climbing in 2026, but the market is shifting toward units and townhouses as detached houses become increasingly out of reach for many buyers.
+Brisbane property prices are still rising in 2026, but the market is now being led more by apartments, units and townhouses than by detached houses alone.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Brisbane.